zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-7.md

 Mariela:  Wow, it looks like you’re working on a big pro ject.
 What are all these pages and pages of notes for?

 Will:  I’m preparing for my date with Christine.
-I w ant everything to be well- planned and to go without a hitch.
+I want everything to be well- planned and to go without a hitch.

 Mariela:  Okay, but I still don’t understand why you’re  making such detailed plans.